Generative AI in Teaching and Learning

 Developed in collaboration with UCLA Office of Student Conduct, this document guides instructors who have concerns about possible student misuse of generative AI in their courses.

-Many instructors are curious about how to manage generative AI in the context of teaching and learning.
-These resources provide background information, tools for instructors, and guidance for addressing concerns about AI misuse by students.
+These resources provide background information, tools, and guidance for instructors who are curious about how to manage generative AI in the context of teaching and learning.

-Data from the 2024 UC Undergraduate Experience Survey and 2025 UCLA Senior Survey show increased student use of GenAI for brainstorming and boosting productivity.
-As GenAI becomes embedded in everyday tools, from summarizing search results to suggesting travel routes, students need support in learning how to evaluate which information is trustworthy and reliable.
+Recent student survey data show increased student use of GenAI.
+As GenAI becomes embedded in everyday tools, students need support in learning how to evaluate which information is trustworthy and reliable.

 Created by students at UCLA’s Writing Instruction + Research Education (WI+RE), this short tutorial provides the basics, limitations, and potential uses of generative AI.